19mcfoster/Extraordinary-Women-Project/README.md

 # Extraordinary Women Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
 This repository does not contain all files generated including angular web packs and node modules.
+This is a pre-build to preserve the readability of HTML and Javascript files

 ## Development server